Agungvpzz/Telco-Churn-Analysis/README.md

     - Marital and Family Status:
         - Single Customers (no partner) and have no dependents are more prone to churn.
         - This demographic might be more mobile and less tied down, making them more open to switching providers.
+- Service Features:
+  -  There are several intriguing features with chi-squared scores exceeding 500, indicating significant differences in preferences between churned and non-churned customers.
+However, deeper analysis beyond the chi-squared tests is limited due to insufficient detailed information on the pricing of each service.
+-  Numerical Features:
+  -  The Tenure and TotalCharges variables are directly correlated with churn, making them consequence features rather than causal factors.
+As a result, analyzing these features provides limited value.
+On the other hand, higher MonthlyCharges are associated with an increased likelihood of customer churn.

+### Predictive Modeling Report
+- The consistently high ROC AUC values (all above 0.84) across evaluation methods demonstrate the models' strong ability to distinguish between classes.
+- The stability of accuracy, balance, and ROC AUC across training, testing, and cross-validation phases indicates that the models are well-calibrated and generalize effectively.
+- The highest accuracy achieved by the accuracy-optimized model is 80.8%, though this result is likely influenced by an imbalanced target label (as we intentionally avoided using resampling methods).
+- The recall-optimized model achieved a recall of 81.8%, though at the expense of higher false positive rates.
+In this scenario—assuming retaining customers is more cost-effective than acquiring new ones—this trade-off might be acceptable.

 ## 9. Recommendation